-Macrodystrophia lipomatosa is a rare form of localised gigantism, and many terms have been used interchangeably, with resulting confusion.
+Macrodystrophia lipomatosa is a rare form of localized gigantism, and many terms have been used interchangeably, with resulting confusion.
 They include macrodactyly, megalodactyly, digital gigantism, macromelia, partial acromegaly, macrosomia, and limited gigantism 3.

-It is worth noting that macrodystrophia lipomatosa is essentially analogous to static localised gigantism (as described by Barsky in 1967) 3.
+It is worth noting that macrodystrophia lipomatosa is essentially analogous to static localized gigantism (as described by Barsky in 1967) 3.

 Macrodystrophia lipomatosa is a congenital but non-hereditary and is usually identified in the neonatal period 3.

 This condition typically presents with a painless enlargement of the 2nd or 3rd digit of the hand or foot.
 It is usually unilateral but may involve adjacent digits in the distribution of the median or plantar nerves.
 Occasionally it involves the entire limb 3.

-Macrodystrophia lipomatosa is characterised by a marked increase all mesenchymal elements 1.
+Macrodystrophia lipomatosa is characterized by a marked increase in all mesenchymal elements 1.
 This is dominated by adipose tissue in a fine fibrous network involving periosteum, bone marrow, nerve sheath, muscle, and subcutaneous tissue.

 Recognized associations include:

 Plain films usually suffice and demonstrate splayed, lengthened and broadened phalanges with endosteal and periosteal bone deposition.

 The overlying soft tissues are markedly overgrown, especially in the volar and distal aspects.
 Within the soft tissues, focal lucent areas representing fat may be seen, which is characteristic.